firozkhan18/technologies-notes/Microservices-Architecture-LI.md

 ➡ Saga Pattern: Manages distributed transactions across multiple microservices, ensuring data consistency while maintaining the autonomy of your services.

 ➡ CQRS (Command Query Responsibility Segregation) Pattern: Separates the read and write operations in a microservice, improving performance, scalability, and maintainability.

+## CI/CD Pipelines Simplified 🚀

+Curious how apps roll out new updates so fast?
+It’s all thanks to CI/CD pipelines!
+Here’s a simple breakdown:

+1- Code Updates: Developers push code changes, whether it’s a new feature or bug fix.

+2- Automated Build: The system automatically compiles the code and gets it ready for deployment.

+3- Testing: Automated tests (like unit and integration tests) run to catch any bugs or issues before the code moves forward.

+4- Staging: The changes are deployed in a staging environment that mirrors the live setup, ensuring everything works as expected.

+5- Approval & Deployment: After successful testing, the updates are either manually approved or automatically rolled out to production.

+6- Monitoring: Once live, post-deployment monitoring tracks performance and user experience to ensure everything runs smoothly.

+This streamlined process helps teams catch issues early, delivering updates quickly and reliably.
+It’s automation doing what it does best!